karrick/orange/README.md

 # orange

-orange is a small Go library for interacting with range servers.
+orange is a Go library for interacting with range servers.

 ### Usage